rrad0812/pydocs/Admin tips and trcks/Migrating to a Custom User Model Mid-project in Django.md

 Conclusion
 If you want to work with your own codebase feel free to skip this section.

 The dummy project we're going to be working with is called django-custom-user.
 It's a simple todo app that leverages the user model.

 Clone it down:
-Feedback

-$ git clone --single-branch --branch base git@github.com:duplxey/django- custom-user.git
+$ git clone --single-branch --branch base git@github.com:duplxey/django-custom-user.git
 $ cd django-custom-user

 Create a new virtual environment and activate it: